 With the way the Kon Mari method swept across the globe with her organisation methods, it’s clear there are results from decluttering.

 Be more productive by keeping your home workspace tidy and inspiring.
-Consider the lighting and temperature as well.
+Consider the lighting, airflow, and temperature as well.

 If you often feel overwhelmed by paper clutter then the useful system in Issue Two of the magazine and the printed Homeworker guide is a must-read.